 Parkinson’s disease is a movement disorder that typically develops after the age of 55, but it can appear in your 30s or 40s.
 Whether you develop tremors, muscle rigidity, or other symptoms, Sharisse Stephenson, MD, at Neurological Associates of North Texas develops a customized treatment that controls your symptoms and helps you stay active.
-If you need treatment for Parkinson’s disease, call one of the offices in Abilene or Dallas, Texas, or book an appointment online.
+If you need treatment for Parkinson’s disease, call the office in Dallas, Texas, or book an appointment online.

 Parkinson’s disease develops when nerves that control movement start to degenerate and lose the ability to produce a brain chemical called dopamine.
 When 80% or more of these dopamine-producing nerves in your brain die, they cause Parkinsonian symptoms.

 Parkinson’s is a progressive and chronic disorder.
 However, its rate of progression and the severity of symptoms vary from one patient to the next.

 You won’t necessarily develop all four primary symptoms with the same severity.
 For example, tremors may be your major problem, or you may have minor tremors and another symptom that presents a bigger challenge.

 You may or may not experience symptoms such as: